Xriuk/NeatMapper/docs/advanced-options/generic-maps.md

 parent: "Advanced options"
 ---

-You can also create mappings between generic types, and they will be automatically mapped for any type (which may even not have a map), cool, isn't it?
+You can also create mappings between generic types, and they will be automatically mapped for any type (which may even not have a map so T1 can be any type), cool, isn't it?

 ```csharp
 public class MyGenericMaps<T1> :